MozillaTN/snsct/docs/_posts/March-2017/2017-03-30-Webcompat-Hackathon.md

 Check this [etherpad](https://public.etherpad-mozilla.org/p/SNSCT_Webcompat_Hackathon_2017-03-30) for WEB COMPAT results

-<p>The count of STUDENTS who came forward were amazing, we strongly believe that they all will be a sustained contributors to open source.</p>
+<p>The count of STUDENTS who came forward were amazing, we strongly believe that they all will be a sustained contributors of MozillaTN.</p>

 ![Webcompat Hackathon]({{ site.url }}/assets/2017/w3.jpg)

 <p>Thanks to everyone who were a part of us.
-Hoping to have many events like this which focus on open source contributions </p>
+Hoping to have many events like this based on various tracks in future. </p>

 <p>The words of our team.</p>
 <p>" The day was outstanding with a group of 50 members and  there was a more elaborate description of web compatibility " - ( Surentharan - Club lead of SNSCT Mozilla Campus Club)</p>
-<p>"We Mozillians ,as a team spent our time brainstroming ideas to make the Web community much more easier for everyone to access.We did our part to ensure that the Internet is open and accessible to all.
+<p>"We Mozillians ,as a team spent our time brainstroming ideas to make the Web community much more easier for everyone to access.We did our part to ensure that the Internet is open and accessible to all. - ( Nagaraj V - Webcompat track lead)